smailand/cs4241-website/README.txt

 The technical achievement that I did for this assignment was to use the HTML5 history.pushState function to change the URL and not reload the page.
+I also added keypress events for the searching and adding text box, so that the user doesn't need to click on the button (as most websites do).

 As far as layout, I kept the same layout that I've used in previous assignments because I thought it has worked well so far.
 It's just meant to be a list of movies, so having them centered in a list